Rafajel29/IDD-Fa19-Lab2/README.md

 **a.
 Make a short video showing how your timer works, and what happens when time is up!**

+For the make your own timer part of the lab I decided to make a chess clock.
+It is a clock with 2 timers and 3 buttons and a speaker.
+Each player gets a set amount of time in this case I gave everyone 10 seconds because I didn't want to wait to long.
+Then when the one player finishes his turn he presses his button and the other players time starts to run down and visa versa.
+The middle button can be pressed to reset the clock.
+When a players timer reaches 0 the speaker plays a tune to inform both players that one has lost based on having no time left.

-The following is a link to a video of my timer project: https://youtu.be/vb7pPaXnyBM
+The following is a link to a video of my timer project: https://youtu.be/HAB-d9v-WmI

 The following is my code for the project.
 I have also uploaded the .ino file in the code folder of my lab2 repo.
 ```